sofferjacob/In-a-Nutshell/README.md

 [![CC BY 4.0][cc-by-image]][cc-by]

 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by].
+Code samples are licensed under the MIT license.

 Quick crash courses on some programming languages to learn a language quickly or be used as reference.